-The maximum time frame for completing an undergraduate degree cannot exceed 150% of the published length of the students' program of study.
+The maximum time frame for completing an undergraduate degree cannot exceed 150% of the published length of the students' program of study or approximately six (6) years.
 All programs require 120 credit hours; therefore, the maximum number of credit hours that may be attempted is 180 credit hours.